 • Ramen Egg: Follow this recipe to prepare authentic Ramen eggs or use a regular soft-boiled egg.

-• Tofu & Shiitake: Heat a skillet with ½ tbsp oil.
+• Tofu & Shiitake: Heat a skillet with ½ tablespoon oil.
 Cut tofu into cubes and fry for 5-10 minutes until golden brown.
-Season with ½ tbsp soy sauce and set aside.
-In the same skillet, heat ½ tbsp oil, fry shiitake mushrooms for 5 minutes, season with ½ tbsp soy sauce, and also set aside.
+Season with ½ tablespoon soy sauce and set aside.
+In the same skillet, heat ½ tablespoon oil, fry shiitake mushrooms for 5 minutes, season with ½ tablespoon soy sauce, and also set aside.

 • Ramen Broth: Heat sesame oil in a pot.
 Add garlic, ginger, and shallot.
 Sauté for 3 minutes until translucent.
 Add miso paste and gochujang, sauté for another minute, stirring constantly.
 Add water, soy milk, and mirin.
 Simmer gently for 5 minutes.